All Episodes

 None of us expected that this show would go where it went today.

-Had some just hilarious, uproarious ports news in the first half hour of the first hour.
+We've had some fabulous open line Friday calls, had some just hilarious, uproarious ports news in the first half hour of the first hour.

-Now tell you why it's too much.
+And I'll tell you why it's humorous.

 People say, how come you're laughing at port security?